gesiellucas/gesiellucas/README.md

 > O sentir é um mar profundo - Baco Exu do Blues

 ## Hello there 👋 I'm Gesiel Lucas
-To change the strategy sometimes it's need to achieve different results.
+The root of suffering is attachment.

 ### Tools & Skills
-I can work with Laravel, React, MySql, WordPress, API REST, Docker.
-All my strongest skills you can see at **[Stack Share](https://stackshare.io/gesiellucas)**.
+I can work with Laravel, VueJS, MySql, WordPress, API REST, Docker.
+All my strongest skills you can check at **[Stack Share](https://stackshare.io/gesiellucas)**.

 ### Studies
-Introducing myself into blockchain techonlogies. #solidity #web3 \
-Learning C# too.
+I'm getting envolved into software engineering, so I have been studied and put in practice choose best solutions and technologies to obtain a robust product.

 ### Living in Brazil 🏠
 ![gesiellucas home](https://img.shields.io/badge/Pão_de_queijo-cafezinho-orange) <br />